wagtail/wagtail/docs/advanced_topics/customisation/page_editing_interface.rst

 Image Formats in the Rich Text Editor
 -------------------------------------

 On loading, Wagtail will search for any app with the file ``image_formats.py`` and execute the contents.
-This provides a way to customise the formatting options shown to the editor when inserting images in the :class:`~wagtail.wagtailcore.fields.RichTextField` editor.
+This provides a way to customise the formatting options shown to the editor when inserting images in the :class:`~wagtail.core.fields.RichTextField` editor.

 As an example, add a "thumbnail" format: